Start Yerevan *Regineh Hotel or similar*

 Much of Tbilisi can be visited on foot and in the morning we will explore the old town.
 Here we see the ancient sulphur baths, Sioni Cathedral - the main church of Tbilisi and the beautifully decorated synagogue, built at the beginning of the 20th century.
 We will also visit Rustaveli Avenue, the main artery of the city and the Treasury of the State Museum, with its fantastic collection of pre-Christian gold artefacts and jewellery.
 The rest of the afternoon will be free, with time to explore the art galleries, handicraft and painting markets and the enormous new Holy Trinity Cathedral, all within a reasonable distance from our hotel.
 Or you may choose to just relax with a coffee in one of the many cafes that line the streets of the old town. *Tbilisi Inn or similar*

-After breakfast we will take a long drive up the Georgian Military Highway, through the great Caucasus Mountains via Ananuri Church.
-Our goal for the day is the town of Stepantsminda (formerly Kazbegi) where, after lunch we walk up through the village of Gergeti to the landmark Holy Trinity church.
+After breakfast, we will take a long drive up the Georgian Military Highway, through the great Caucasus Mountains via Ananuri Church.
+Our goal for the day is the town of Stepantsminda (formerly Kazbegi) where, after lunch, we walk up through the village of Gergeti to the landmark Holy Trinity church.
 The walk will take us about 2-3 hours in total.
 For those who don't want to walk, local jeeps can usually be rented for a reasonable cost.
 Hopefully we will have clear views of Mount Kazbek, the third highest of the Georgian Caucasus Mountains, soaring to 5047m.
 We will drive back to the ski resort of Gudauri, where we have dinner and spend the night in a cosy alpine hut style hotel. *Hotel Alpine Hut or similar*

 Today is our longest day.
 We drive three hours to Uplistsikhe which was once an enormous cave town dating from the pre-Christian era.
 In times of siege, dead bodies were temporarily buried in jars until they could be peacefully re-buried and a large underground tunnel to the river for water collection still exists.
 Ancient temples and theatres can still be identified and we walk up sandstone steps for a winding view across the river and plains.
-We take a short drive to the town of Gori, the birthplace of Josef Stalin.
+We take a short drive to the town of Gori, the birthplace of Joseph Stalin.
 Visiting Stalin Square where a huge statue of him used to stand we take a guided tour of the fascinating museum of his life and the role he played in the Soviet Union.
 Stalin's bulletproof train carriage, which he used to travel to the Potsdam Conference in 1945, lies in the grounds of the museum.
 It is worth a visit for its simple but elegant interior.
-The small wooden house where he was born is also here in a temple-like structure!
-There are still people in Georgia who greatly admire Stalin.
+The small wooden house where he was born is also here in a temple-like structure – there are still people in Georgia who greatly admire Stalin.
 We then continue to Kutaisi where we spend the night. *Kutaisi guesthouse*

-After breakfast, we visit the ruins of the 11th century Bagrati Cathedral poised prominently above the river and travel to the Gelati Academy and Monastery, founded by King David the Builder in the 12th century.
+After breakfast we visit the ruins of the 11th century Bagrati Cathedral poised prominently above the river, and travel to the Gelati Academy and Monastery, founded by King David the Builder in the 12th century.
 It is no surprise to find he chose yet another superb location for this monastery, whose monks were members of the royal court.
 Both sites, Bagrati and Gelati, have been on the UNESCO World Heritage in Danger list since 2010.
 From here we drive to the lovely Borjomi-Kharagauli National Park and take a guided walk.
 We then continue to the small ski village of Bakuriani where we will spend the night in an alpine hut-style hotel. *Hotel Apolon or similar*

 Today we travel back to Tbilisi, stopping at Mtskheta, the former capital of Georgia where we will see the 11th-century Sveti-Tskhoveli Cathedral, the largest functioning cathedral in Georgia.
-However, the main reason people visit Mtskheta is to see Jvari church, perched on a hill overlooking the valley and built in the 6th century on the spot where St. Nino set up her cross in the 4th century; converting the town from paganism to Christianity.
+However, the main reason people visit Mtskheta is to see Jvari church, perched on a hill overlooking the valley and built in the 6th century on the spot where St. Nino set up her cross in the 4th century which converted the town from paganism to Christianity.
 Continuing on to Tbilisi we will have some free time to enjoy this historic capital. *Tbilisi Inn or similar*

 After breakfast we leave Tbilisi, driving east to the wine region of Kakheti, where we visit the recently renovated royal town of Signagi.
 Lunch will be taken at a local winery where we will enjoy traditional cuisine and have the opportunity to taste the wines.
-From here we continue to the citadel of Gremi on the banks of the Intsoba river and onto the 11th century Alaverdi Cathedral - the main spiritual centre of this region- surrounded by impressive defensive walls dating mainly from the beginning of the 18th century.
+From here we continue to the citadel of Gremi on the banks of the Intsoba river and onto the 11th century Alaverdi Cathedral - the main spiritual centre of this region - surrounded by impressive defensive walls dating mainly from the beginning of the 18th century.
 We make our way back to Tbilisi for our final night in Georgia. *Tbilisi Inn or similar*

 Our tour ends after breakfast.